 I fell in love with running in my 20s and, in 1998, completed my first marathon.
 After running numerous marathons (including Boston twice, with a PR of 3:28), I turned my attention to triathlons.
 Competing in my first half Ironman in 2009, I discovered my true strength lies in endurance sports.
 Since then, my focus has been half and full Ironmans.
 To date, I’ve earned two World Championship Qualifications at Kona in IM Coeur d’ Alene, 2014, and IMNC, 2016.

-My son, Kenan, 20, is currently a sophomore at Georgetown University and is enjoying college life on the hilltop!
+My son, Kenan, 21, is currently a junior at Georgetown University and is enjoying college life on the hilltop!
 I’ve managed to find some great lap pools and running routes on my frequent visits to DC.
-My daughter, Karsen, 16, runs track, plays field hockey player and pursuing her passion for acting.
+My daughter, Karsen, 17, runs track, and is pursuing her passion for acting.
 Previously, she participated in Girls on the Run.